 Can you just look at how rich and moist this cake is?
 It tastes even better than it looks, I swear.
-The real secret behind it are the hidden vegetables inside.
-If you’re one who believes these veggies should only be in zucchini casserole or zucchini fritters, and have nothing to do with dessert, keep an open mind.
+The real secret behind it is the hidden vegetable inside.
+If you’re one who believes these veggies should only be in zucchini casserole, zucchini fritters, or zucchini biscuits and have nothing to do with dessert, keep an open mind.
 Carrot cake, anyone?!

 Why You’ll Love This Chocolate Zucchini Cake